Bachelor of Arts Organizational Leadership (2 + 2)

 - Once your materials are in, check your CampusNet for an admission decision.
 It can happen fast!

-- Once admitted, meet with your CSU advisor.
-The Partnership office can help with this, if needed.
+- After you are admitted, meet with your CSU advisor.

-Admitted CSU Partnership students meet their advisor at LCCC, in the CSU Partnership Office, UC 113.
-For assistance in scheduling an appointment, please call 440-366-4850 or email email@example.com.
+Admitted CSU Partnership students can possibly meet their advisor at LCCC, in the CSU Partnership Office, UC 113.
+To schedule an advising appointment, please contact your assigned CSU academic advisor.